 If no physical illness is found, you may be referred to a psychiatrist, psychologist, or other mental health professional who is specially trained to diagnose and treat mental illnesses.
 Psychiatrists and psychologists use specially designed interview and assessment tools to evaluate a person for panic disorder.

 The doctor bases his or her diagnosis on reported intensity and duration of symptoms, including the frequency of panic attacks, and the doctor's observation of the patient's attitude and behavior.
 The doctor then determines if the symptoms and degree of dysfunction suggest panic disorder.

 How Is Panic Disorder Treated?

 A combination of the following therapies is often used to treat panic disorder.

 .
 Psychotherapy (a type of counseling) addresses the emotional response to mental illness.
 It is a process in which trained mental health professionals help people by talking through strategies for understanding and dealing with their disorder.

 .
 A type of psychotherapy that helps a person learn to recognize and change thought patterns and behaviors that lead to troublesome feelings.
 Therapy also aims to identify possibly triggers for panic attacks.

 .
-The anti-depressant drugs Paxil and Zoloft and anti-anxiety medications such as Xanax, Ativan, or Klonopin are used to treat panic disorders.
-Sometimes, heart medications (such as beta blockers) are used to help with anxiety.
+There are several anti-depressant medications used to treat panic disorder.
+These are generally selective serotonin reuptake inhibitors (SSRI) such as Paxil and Zoloft.
+Anti-anxiety medications such as Xanax, Ativan, or Klonopin are also used to treat panic disorder.
+Sometimes, heart medications such as beta-blockers are used to help with situational anxiety.